-Any student or member of the internal or external community of the College of Holy Cross may initiate a complaint against a student member of the community by submitting in writing to the Office of Student Conduct and Community Standards, the following information:
+Any student or member of the internal or external community of the College of Holy Cross may initiate a complaint against a student member of the community by submitting in writing to the Office of Student Integrity and Community Standards, the following information:

-a) The name(s) of the accused.
+a) The name(s) of the respondent.

 b) A statement explaining the nature and circumstances of the complaint, to include a list of possible witnesses.